AGCCS/AGCCS-CTRL22/ctrl22/README.md

 # Ctrl22 --- AVR Firmware

 Our firmware for the AVR uC ATmega4808 controls the charging process according to the CCS standard.
 For details of the circuitry, see [../circuit](../circuit/).
 The code is organised in a cyclic fashion, i.e., there is one indefinite while-loop which runs a number of callback functions to actually operate the attached hardware modules (e.g. generate control pilot CP, read back CP, read proximity pilot PP, operate mains relays, measure current, etc.).
-The firmware is controlled via the TX0/RX0 serial line with a line-based human readable protocol.
+The firmware is controlled via the TX0/RX0 serial line with a line-based human-readable protocol.
 In our project, this control is exercised by an ESP32 SoC to allow for remote access.
-For first installation, we propose to set the ESP32 in target AVR development mode in order to forward the AVR's TX0/RX0 via telnet; see [../circuit](../circuit/) for details.
+For first installation, we propose to set the ESP32 in target AVR development mode in order to transparently forward the AVR's TX0/RX0 via telnet; see [../circuit](../circuit/) for details.